jguyomard/silex-eloquent-boilerplate/README.md

-# Silex 2 with PDO - Boilerplate
+# Silex 2 with Eloquent - Boilerplate

 This boilerplate is a fully functional [Silex](http://silex.sensiolabs.org/) Application.
 You can use it for your new applications.

-This boilerplate is configured with PDO Service Provider (instead of Doctrine, for instance) and Twig.
+This boilerplate is configured with Eloquent ORM Service Provider (instead of Doctrine, for instance) and Twig.

 **Note:** I only make this boilerplate for my quick and fun projects.